IntelliSOFT-Consulting/PSS-Insight-v2-Deployment-international/international/README.md

 It is possible to run multiple instances of the DHIS2 backend cluster on the same machine.
 Since `docker-compose` uses the name of the directory as the project namespace for a cluster, it is currently necessary to keep separate copies of the `dhis2-backend` repo with different directory names, such as `backend` and `backend-231rc1`.
 With this setup and using the environment variables above to select a core version tag and specify non-conflicting ports it is possibel to run multiple versions of the backend simultaneously.

-## Accessing your new server

-Once the container is running:

-* Your DHIS2 instance will be accessible at [localhost:8080](http://localhost:8080/)